Home » Congratulations

 ‘Congratulations’ was stamped in Versa Mark and then sprinkled with Silver Embossing Powder and heat set.
 The inside greeting is a retired Stampin’ Up! stamp.

-Third Card with Two Favorite Retiring Items – Flourishing Phrases on page 35 of the Annual Catalog and the Pretty Label punch:
+Third Card with Two Favorite Retiring Items – Flourishing Phrases and the Pretty Label punch:

 The Flourishing Phrases greeting set and the Special Celebrations set are excellent additions to your collection and you will use them over and over.
 I used Flourishing Phrases for a sympathy card in a Mystery Card Challenge.
 That is a challenge where you are given a specific list of supplies and measurements and you create a card with just those supplies.